-As an example of the types of questions on the exam, here you can find the exam from 2014, and the exam from 2015.
-The questions on the exam only cover a sample of the topics covered in class.
+As an example of the types of questions on the exam, here you can find some exams from previous years.
+The questions on the exam only cover a sample of the topics covered in class, and the topics change over the years.
 The topics on this year’s exam are therefore likely to be different from the topics on the previous exams!

 The main book for the course is The Elements of Statistical Learning (ESL), 2nd edition, by Hastie, Tibshirani and Friedman, Springer-Verlag 2009.
 In addition, we will use selected parts from Ch.18 of Computer Age Statistical Inference: Algorithms, Evidence and Data Science (CASI) by Efron and Hastie, Cambridge University Press, 2016.
 Some supplementary material will also be provided, as listed in the Course Schedule.

 You do not need to buy the CASI book.
 It can be downloaded for free from the link above.

 The ESL book can also be downloaded for free at the above link, but you will need a non-digital paper version for the final exam, which is open book!
 The standard edition is hard cover, but it might be interesting to get the much cheaper soft-cover edition for €24.99.
 To get the cheaper offer, open this link from an eduroam connection.
 Or, if that does not work, go to here, sign in and use the search function to find the book.
 Then choose ‘View Online’ and follow the link to “SpringerLink Books Complete”.